haziq-exe/TikTokAutoUploader/README.md

 playwright install
 ```

-⚠️ You'll need to download your tiktok cookies into a .json file after logging into your account on chrome.
-NOTE: it is recommended that you use a tiktok account that has at least a week or two worth of cookie history.

-❗ How to install your .json cookies file:

-• Download the following chrome extension: https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm?hl=en&pli=1

-• Open tiktok.com and log-in

-• Once logged in, click on your cookie-editor and click 'Export'.
-Then export as 'JSON'

-• Create a .json file and paste the JSON cookies that you copied with the extension

-• Finally, include the path to your cookies file in your function!

 ## 📝 Quick-Start

-NOTE: IT IS HIGHLY RECOMMENDED YOU READ DOCUMENTATION BEFORE STARTING

-Here's how to upload a video to TikTok using `tiktokautouploader`:
+Here's how to upload a video to TikTok with hashtags using `tiktokautouploader`:

+NOTE: it is recommended that you use a tiktok account that has at least a week or two of cookies.

 ```python
 from tiktokautouploader import upload_tiktok